tawnimartin/assignments/010/README.md

 After completing this assignment, you should:

 * Have a deep understanding of layout
-* Understand JavaScript Templating (using Underscore or Lodash)
+* Understand JavaScript Templating (using Underscore)
 * Demonstrate strong ability to navigate through a large block of JSON data

 ## Homework